Antisymmetry of the stochastic order on all ordered topological spaces: Ordered topological spaces and stochastic order

-The stochastic order on $\PM{X}$ is then defined by either one of the following equivalent characterizations.
+Writing $\PM{X}$ for the set of Radon probability measures on $X$, the stochastic order on $\PM{X}$ is defined by either one of the following equivalent characterizations.

-\begin{thm}[Strassen, Kellerer, Edwards] Let $X$ be an ordered metric space.
-For $p,q\in\PM{X}$, the following are equivalent: \begin{enumerate} \item $p(C) \leq q(C)$ for every closed upper set $C\subseteq X$; \item $p(U) \leq q(U)$ for every open upper set $U\subseteq X$; \item There is a probability measure on $X\times X$ with support in $\{\le\}$ whose marginals are $p$ and $q$, respectively. \item For every monotone and bounded lower semi-continuous function $f : X \to \R$, we have
+\begin{thm}[Strassen, Kellerer, Edwards] Let $X$ be an ordered topological space.
+For $p,q\in\PM{X}$, the following are equivalent: \begin{enumerate} \item $p(C) \leq q(C)$ for every closed upper set $C\subseteq X$; \item $p(U) \leq q(U)$ for every open upper set $U\subseteq X$; \item For every monotone and bounded lower semi-continuous function $f : X \to \R$, we have